jrbromberg/bank-emails-to-spreadsheet/README.md

 ### 4. Testing and deployment

 In the settings tab, click the `Run test values` button.
+After a moment, there will be a popup to authorize the script.
+You'll need to go through a series of steps:
+- "Authorization required" - Click `OK`
+- "Google hasn’t verified this app" - Click `Advanced` then click `Go to Untitled project (unsafe)`
+- "Choose an account" - Click your Gmail account
+- "Sign in to Untitled project" - Click `Continue`
+- "Untitled project wants to access your Google Account" - Click `Allow`

+Now that the script is authorized, click the `Run test values` button again.
 Ensure that the test results match the expected results by checking the far right column.

 Once you have some bank alert emails successfully starred and labeled, click the `Run the app` button to ensure updates are being pulled in.